Systematic Analysis of Experiment Precision Measures and Methods for Experiments Comparison: Simulation Study Methodology

 For simulating subject bias, we use a mixed symmetric bias approach (more on that later).
 With a certain probability $p$ a user is \textit{not} biased.
 Therefore, with probability $1-p$ users do have a bias.
-In the simulation study, we consider the following 12 values of ``no bias probability'':

-At the beginning of each simulated experiment, we draw a random number from a Bernoulli experiment with parameter $p$ to determine if a user is not biased.
+In the simulation study, we consider the following 12 values of ``no bias probability'': $ p \in \{0, .1, .2, .3, .4, .5, .6, .7, .8, .9, .98, 1\}. $ At the beginning of each simulated experiment, we draw a random number from a Bernoulli experiment with parameter $p$ to determine if a user is not biased.
 Please note that the bias $\beta_u$ is then fixed for that user for all stimuli $x=1,\dots,k$.
 Moreover, note that the number of users without bias follows a binomial distribution with parameters $n$ and $p$.
 The expected number of users without bias is $n\cdot p$.
-(Please recall that we consider simulated experiments with $n=30$ subjects.)
+Significantly, we only use simulated experiments with $n=30$ subjects.

 We consider the mixed symmetric bias approach in two scenarios: i) mixed symmetric bias and ii) extreme symmetric bias.
 In the mixed symmetric bias scenario, we assume that with a probability $p$ a user has no bias.
 With probability $(1-p)/2$, a user has a positive bias $\beta_u=0.5$.
 Similarly, with probability $(1-p)/2$, a user has a negative bias $\beta_u=-0.5$.
 The following equation describes this approach formally.

-In the extreme symmetric bias scenario, we assume that half of the users have a positive bias ($\beta_u=+1$) and the other half have negative bias ($\beta_u=-1$).
+In the extreme symmetric bias scenario, we assume that half of the users have a positive bias ($\beta_u=+1$) and the other half have a negative bias ($\beta_u=-1$).
 This scenario is intended to identify the limits of the proposed experiment precision measures.
 We call this scenario extreme, since all subjects have a strong bias, with a bias level atypical of regular subjective experiments.
 The following equation describes this scenario formally.

 Please note that the extreme symmetric bias scenario may serve as an example of a subjective experiment, where the pool of participants is divided in half.
 One half has a positively skewed opinion about the stimuli presented.
 The other half has their opinion negatively skewed.
 Although it is difficult to talk about the consensus regarding stimulus quality in such a group of participants, it is interesting to check how our experiment precision measures respond to such conditions.